omason19/AdventurePrototype/README.md

-A simple adventure game by {who?} based on a simple adventure game engine by [Adam Smith](https://github.com/rndmcnlly).
+A simple adventure game by Oliver Mason based on a simple adventure game engine by [Adam Smith](https://github.com/rndmcnlly).

 Code requirements:
 - **4+ scenes based on `AdventureScene`**: unsatisfied (name at least 4 of the classes).